ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 {:important: .important}
 {:note: .note}

-# Accelerate a dynamic website using Dynamic Content Acceleration with {{site.data.keyword.cdn_full}}
+# Accelerate a dynamic website using Dynamic Content Acceleration
 {: #dynamic-content-cdn}

 Web applications are composed of static content like text, images, cascading style sheets, and JavaScript files.
 The tutorial [Accelerate delivery of static files using a CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn) shows how to host and serve static assets (images, videos, and documents) of a website from {{site.data.keyword.cos_full_notm}} with [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai).